sharife/goldenthread-v2/site/content/productions/night-over-erzinga.md

     - image: https://ucarecdn.com/865572b3-d559-4a8f-b2bb-30c100cc1276/
     - image: https://ucarecdn.com/9c7ca16f-c614-4f48-98d5-bc88b36046aa/
     - image: https://ucarecdn.com/ec19d3d4-bdcc-4cbd-ba3a-f3c0ef87638b/
+archivevideo: ZIvUWcchtJc
+bottom:
+  heading: We are grateful for the support of the following institutions
+  text: San Francisco Arts Commission, Zellerbach Family Foundation
 ---
-NIGHT OVER ERZINGA, written by award winning playwright, Adriana Sevahn Nichols, tells the moving story of an immigrant family of Armenian and Dominican heritage, exploring how a man can lose everything but his heart, and how a grandmother can reach through time, to unearth the untold story, and bring her children "home."
+NIGHT OVER ERZINGA by Adriana Sevahn Nichols, tells the moving story of an immigrant family of Armenian and Dominican heritage, exploring how a man can lose everything but his heart, and how a grandmother can reach through time, to unearth the untold story, and bring her children "home."
 Spanning two continents and three generations, from Western Armenia of 1913, to 1930's Massachusetts, to 1960's New York, ancestors are reunited with the living, as they each search for solace, and a way to make peace with the past.

+Commissioned by Middle East America: A National New Plays Initiative created and managed by Golden Thread Productions, Lark Play Development Center (New York), and Silk Road Theatre Project (Chicago).

+This world premiere was made possible in part with significant contribution from Levon der Bedrossian, Roger Strauch & Julie Kulhanjian, David & Christine Balabanian, Adam & Rita Kablanian, Edward & Eleonore Aslanian, and countless other individual donors.